byjunjo/100-days-of-code/log.md

 **Today's Progress**: Set up an HTML and CSS file to build my personal website.

-**Thoughts:** I really struggled with CSS, Bootstrap, but, overall, I feel good about coming back from a long coding break.
+**Thoughts:** I really struggled with CSS and Bootstrap, but, overall, I feel good about coming back from a long coding break.

 **Things to Do:** I need to create a blog